 Monstera Deliciosa Variegata is recognizable by its large, glossy green and white leaves with deep splits and holes.
 Like most houseplants, it’s native to the tropics.

 Monstera Pinnatipartita is an evergreen climbing plant with big leaves originally from South America.
 It has divided leaves when it matures and produces white waxy flowers.
-Monstera Pinnatipartita must be placed away from the direct sun because it will burn its leaves and far from pets and children because it's mildly toxic.
+Monstera Pinnatipartita must be placed away from the direct sun because it will burn its leaves, and far from pets and children because it's mildly toxic if ingested.
+It is so recommended to use totems or to place it in a spot where it can trail to maximize its growth.Image by nicoplants.

-Sansevieria Trifasciata Bantels Sensation is a snake plant variety with white vertical striping in the thin but tall leaves.
+Sansevieria Trifasciata Bantels Sensation is a snake plant variety that is drought-tolerant so it's recommended for travelers.
+It has white vertical striping in the thin but tall leaves and it's commonly mistaken with Sansevieria Metallica because they look similar, but this one has more yellowish and narrow leaves.
 As other sansevierias, this species can bloom in summer with sweetly fragrant greenish-white flowers but this cultivar rarely seems to do so.
+Take into account that sansevierias are toxic to cats, dogs, and people if ingested, so keep them in a safe spot.Image by beccaschell.

 Sansevieria Trifasciata Black Robusta, also known as Snake Plant is a hardy drought-tolerant plant with long, broad leaves commonly confused with Sansevieria Black Coral.
 Because of their adaptability and tolerance, its catalog as a beginner, low light plants that makes it perfect for offices.
 Their broad leaves soak up toxins and carbon dioxide and produce oxygen to help purify the air in the room.
 Unfortunately for a lot of people, snake plants are not safe for cats or dogs because they are mildly toxic if ingested.
 A good practice to keep your pet safe with toxic plants around is to provide him some weed to purge himself.
 With that, he will not need to eat other plants.